Looking for the right place for the right tunes? Here are the best music streaming apps in India.

-With Spotify and YouTube Music entering the Indian market, music apps have once again hit a high.
+With Spotify and YouTube Music now firmly settled in the Indian market, music apps have once again hit a high.
 Until recently, there were a handful of international apps offering the service – majorly YouTube and Soundcloud – with a few Indian players like Saavn and Gaana.
 But, like with most things, brands have realized that personalisation is key rather than just offering chart toppers.
 And with that music streaming apps could well be the next tech obsession.